Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 One of the best things that you can do to improve your crawl budget is to ensure that your website has a good internal linking structure.

-They help search engine bots crawl your site by providing them with a path to follow.
+And they help search engine bots crawl your site by providing them with a path to follow.

 Use a Sitemap